rah00l/ruddl/README.md

 TODO:
 - Favicons to indicate wheather it's an external link or reddit post
-- Fix Load More button
-- Ability to browse other subreddits
 - Ability to login and up/down vote
 - Inline video/gallery/zoom controls
 - Infinity scrolling